The Ancient Port of Kechries in Corinth Greece

 Can I drink or eat inside Kechries?

-You are not allowed to eat or drink inside any archaeological site in Greece, only water is allowed to carry around.
+You are not allowed to eat or drink inside any archaeological site in Greece, only water is allowed to be carried around.
 There is no café/restaurant inside the site.

 Can I swim in Kechries?